 Invest in Tools

 The best part?
 Customer service doesn’t have to be hard, nor should it be expensive.
-While paying for a receptionist to cover the phones 24 hours a day might seem costly, live answering services can help keep costs low and service exemplary.
+While paying for a receptionist to cover the phones 24 hours a day might seem costly, live answering services can help keep costs low and service exemplary (find out more about the average cost of an answering service here).
 By investing in the needs of your customers, you invest in the long-term relationship you form with them.

 The customer experience doesn’t stop with quality customer service and atmosphere.
 Like all relationships, communication between company and client is critical.
 By offering chances for feedback, you’ll increase your transparency and show that you are indeed listening to the needs of your customer.
 Simple surveys can reveal helpful information about the customer experience.
 Asking for feedback shows that you’re willing to face your flaws and do better for your guests.